0xprinc/checks-while-hacks/README.md

 - `V8` - Use full 256 bit types unless packing with other variables.
 - `V9` - If it's a public array, is a separate function provided to return the full array?
 - `V10` - Only use `private` to intentionally prevent child contracts from accessing the variable, prefer `internal` for flexibility.
+- `V11` - Uninitialized local storage variables(variables that take their value from a state variable) can point to unexpected storage locations in the contract, which can lead to intentional or unintentional vulnerabilities, so mark them as memory.
+- `V12` -

 ## Structs